 Yep, WordPress is free.
-With all the free WordPress themes available, why pay for something that you can get for free?
+With all the free WordPress themes available, why pay for something you can get for free?
 Read on…

 It is not uncommon that new clients seeking help with their sites are on free public domain bare-bones themes.
 In most cases, the tweaks or features they want their theme to do, are not baked into the mix.
 Most are also unaware of the benefits of investing in a premium WordPress theme both from a performance and support point of view.